-Medical device manufacturers are responsible for making sure that their devices – devices that are implanted directly into the human body – are safe.
+Medical device manufacturers are responsible for making sure their devices – devices implanted directly into the human body – are safe.
 When these companies fail to live up to that responsibility, it’s important to have an attorney experienced with medical device litigation on your side.

 When a medical device is implanted in a patient’s body, even a minor issue can become life threatening.
-Manufacturers of devices such as hip implants, IUDs, and other items have a responsibility to protect consumers from harm.
+Manufacturers of these devices have a responsibility to protect consumers from harm.
 When a patient faces injury or even death due to a defective device, the manufacturer may be responsible for compensating them or their loved ones.

 DePuy ASR hip replacement systems have been recalled by the manufacturer after years of doctors warning of large numbers of defective DePuy metal hip replacements.
 Many individuals who received defective hip replacements have had to undergo painful subsequent revision surgeries to replace or even remove the failed hip implants.
 If you’ve been harmed by a defective DePuy ASR hip replacement, our team of experienced defective medical device lawyers can help you file a lawsuit to seek compensation for your injuries.

-If you have been injured by a defective medical device, the lawyers of Blizzard & Nabers are here to help.
-For a free case review with an experienced medical device lawyer, contact us by email or call us at 1-800-349-0127.
+If a defective medical device has injured you, the medical device attorneys at Blizzard Law PLLC are here to help.
+For a free case review with an experienced medical device lawyer, contact us today.

 5 + 3 = ?Please prove that you are human by solving the equation *

 At Blizzard Law, we understand choosing an attorney to represent you can be overwhelming.
 We work closely with clients to make them feel comfortable, informed and heard.
 All of our attorneys pursue their cases aggressively and passionately to make sure our client’s best interests are protected.
 With out extensive track record of success, you can be sure your case is in good hands.
 Find out how we can help during a free, no obligation consultation.